Every year, the National Basque Festival brings together Basque communities across North America to celebrate and share their heritage and culture.

 Basques in the North America have embraced their new home, even as they continue to honor their unique heritage.
 One of the ways they do this is through the many gatherings and festivals that are held in small towns across "Basque country."

 The North American Basque Festival, sponsored by the North American Basque Organization [NABO], has been held annually since 1979, with the location rotating each year.
-(Buffalo, Wyoming will host the festival and convention again again in 2021.)
 The three-day festival includes traditional food, music, and dancing; and featured artisans and vendors all celebrating the Basque culture.

 If you happen to be a knitter, crocheter, or spinner, you will love attending a Basque Festival!
 There were skeins and skeins of wool roving and beautiful, hand-dyed yarns for purchase everywhere!